AshitMilne/Planet-III/semper-idem/Vault/tagged/Anima.md

 ## Introduction ##

 In short, our purpose here is to examine what constitutes a human-centric system design imbued with a natural and organic intelligence that is efficient.
 We use the term 'emotional intelligence' or empathy broadly in street psychology to describe a 'good people' vibe.
 A deeper understanding is required if we are to enable contracts with this intelligence, which is why I frame it as Anima.
-This piece explores [[Anima]] and the elements that constitute it.
+This piece explores [[notes/Anima]] and the elements that constitute it.
 The short answer is that through an anarchist lens, crime, especially premeditated murder (which of course includes war) is a health matter (i.e., not intelligent).

 ## Animus ##